-Degenerative Disc Disease
+What Is Degenerative Disc Disease All About?

 Is it Really a Disease?

-Although it is termed as a disease, degenerative disc disease is not actually a disease.
-It is really a natural process in which the condition of your discs gradually become worse over time.
+Don’t get worried, just concerned.
+Although it is termed as a disease, degenerative disc disease (DDD) is not actually a disease.
+It is a natural process in which the condition of your discs gradually become worse over time.

 Progressive Wear with Aging

-The L5-S1 is normally the largest disc but it also the most used and abused.
+The L5-S1 is normally the largest but it also the most important, but used and abused.
 It connects your lumbar spine with your pelvis.
 It must bear the full weight and torque of the upper body under all conditions.

-Symptoms may include pain but will also include a slight numbness or tingling sensations running down the leg or thigh to the foot.
+Symptoms may include discomfort but will also include a slight numbness or tingling sensations running down the leg or thigh to the foot.
 Motor function may also be affected.

 There are many ways to correct or slow down this degenerative process.
 It is very unlikely that disc height will ever be restored.
-There is disc decompression therapy that claims to have successful results but it is not for everyone and there is no guarantee in the long run that the discs will maintain their height.
+There is decompression therapy that claims to have successful results but it is not for everyone and there is no guarantee in the long run that the discs will maintain their height.

 Tips for Degenerative Disc Disease